-- A student's application is denied by ABCSD, the applicant will be entitled to a full refund. - The student notifies ABCSD of the student's intent to withdraw in writing. - ABCSD terminates the student's enrollment for failure to maintain Satisfactory Progress; failure to abide the Conduct Policy or Student Rules of ABCSD, failure to abide the ABCSD's Attendance Policy and/or failure to meet financial obligations to ABCSD. - The student has failed to attend class for 14 calendar days, as determined by palm scan not recorded in the student's clock hour attendance record. - Failure to return from a Leave of Absence (LOA).
-The date of the student's withdrawal shall be the earlier of the scheduled date of return from the Leave of Absence or the date the student notifies ABCSD that the student will not be returning.
+- The student notifies the school of the student's withdrawal in writing. - The school terminates the student's enrollment for failure to maintain satisfactory progress; failure to abide by the rules and regulations of the institution; absence in excess of maximum set forth by the institution; and/or failure to meet financial obligations to the school. - The student has failed to attend class for fourteen (14) calendar days, as determined by monitoring clock hour attendance at least every thirty (30) days. - Failure to return from a leave of absence.
+The date of the student's withdrawal shall be the earlier of the scheduled date of return from the leave of absence or the date the student notifies the institution that the student will not be returning.